Table of contents

 The INFP – Feeling Like an Alien in a Superficial World

 INFPs crave depth, meaning, and significance in everything they do.
 Wanderers and dreamers, they love exploring possibilities and envisioning a greater tomorrow for the people they love.
 At the same time, they find themselves overwhelmed by the corrupt and shallow-nature of the world around them.
-Searching for depth in a crowd of people who are focused on gossip, prestige, fashion, or debating the latest episode of The Bachelor can feel like an exercise in futility.
-For the INFP life is about something intangible yet purposeful – an improved world where people have compassion, integrity, and everyone is looking out for each other.
+Searching for depth in a crowd of people can feel like an exercise in futility.
+They’d rather discuss things that have meaning than the latest episodes of the Bachelor.
+They want their lives to be composed of meaningful moments rather than shallow details.
+For the INFP, life is about something intangible yet purposeful – an improved world where people have compassion, integrity, and everyone is looking out for each other.
 The real world can be quite disappointing in contrast to the vision in their mind.

 The INTP – Craving Connection, but Hating Meaningless Conversation

 INTPs deeply desire camaraderie and connection with one or several individuals.
 They enjoy debating theories, swapping ideas, and developing trust and a sense of unity with others.
-At the same time they detest small-talk, gossip, or navigating the emotional worlds of people they don’t know very well.
+At the same time they can feel bored with small talk or overwhelmed by navigating the emotional worlds of people they don’t know very well.
 It is only after a great deal of trust has been established that INTPs feel comfortable bringing up emotionally intense subjects.
 If they are pushed into it before they are ready their guard will come up.
 While they want deep connection with another person they often feel like the path to getting it is filled with roadblocks and awkward situations.

 Read This Next: The Unhealthy INTP

-The ENTJ – Having Unattainably High Expectations for Themselves
+The ENTJ – Having Unattainable High Expectations for Themselves

 ENTJs are the ultimate list-making, goal-reaching perfectionists.
 These types see so many ways that things can be improved that it seems nearly impossible for them to be content with where they’re at.
 It never feels like they’ve accomplished enough, pushed themselves hard enough, or checked off enough of the boxes on their list of responsibilities.
 They ask a lot of others, but not nearly as much as they ask of themselves.
 When they get burned out and stressed from the pressure they put on themselves they feel overwhelmed by a sense of isolation, failure, and overwhelming emotions that they tend to hide rather than reveal.
 It’s important for them to check in with their body now and then to make sure that they’re getting enough rest and nutrition so they don’t become physically and emotionally depleted.